maslick/radiaSlider/README.md

 ![alt tag](img/screenshot4.png?raw=true "radioSlider karandashi")

 ## Using Node.js
-Radiaslider can be used either in browser or as a Node.js module.
-Look for a React.js example [here](https://github.com/maslick/react-radiaslider).
+*Radia slider* can be used either in the Browser or in the Node.js environment.
+Look for the [browser](https://github.com/maslick/radiaSlider/tree/master/example) and [React.js](https://github.com/maslick/react-radiaslider) examples.

 ## License